slateci/slateci.github.io/_docs/quickstart/quickstart-cluster-install.md

 	EOF
 	sysctl --system

 At this point it is time to initialize the Kubernetes cluster.
 The pod networking CIDR range must be configured to match the expectations of the networking plugin which we will install later.
-In this case, we will use Calico, so we use it's preferred setting of 192.168.0.0/16:
+In this case, we will use Calico, so we use its preferred setting of 192.168.0.0/16:

 	kubeadm init --pod-network-cidr=192.168.0.0/16